link1905/system-design-101/content/docs/data-persistence/media-storage.md

 ```

 - On the other hand, using large chunk sizes reduces the number of chunks
-  but can create resource imbalances—small objects may be underutilized or ignored.
+  but can create resource imbalances, small objects may be underutilized or ignored.
   For example, objects smaller than the chunk size are inefficiently stored on the same server.

 ```d2